IELTS Life Skills – Speaking and Listening

 IELTS Life Skills is available at A1 and B1 levels of the Common European Framework of Reference for Languages (CERF).
 This is an international standard used around the world to describe learners’ language skills.

-4. What happen during the test?
+4. What happens during the test?

 There are two main parts to IELTS Life Skills: